A Reflection on Missing Axioms by Samuel Barnes

 I do not mean to suggest that nihilism necessarily lacks any “truth content” at all, and it is also possible for someone to ascent to no “Ultimate Metanarratives” while realizing that this doesn’t absolve him or her the responsibility to decide on values (this is someone who accepts the problem of “missing axioms,” as Barnes puts it).
 My point is only that if we think nihilism (as traditionally understood) is a valid option to “live out,” then we will be susceptible to “capture,” which suggests we might fall out of one illusion directly into another, all while thinking we are free of illusion as a (disenchanted) “nihilist,” problematically overconfident.

 ‘Illusion is necessarily connected to the tribe,’ Barnes warns, which suggests that if we try to live a “valueless nihilism,” we will likely fall under the control of “tribal leaders,” all while thinking that we are “disenchanted” and free of superstitious thinking.
-Overconfident as such, we perhaps became susceptible to manipulation and extremism, which hints at the work of Leo Strauss, as we will discuss.
+Overconfident as such, we perhaps became susceptible to manipulation and extremism, which hints at the work of Leo Strauss.

-Barnes notes that academia today is often concerned about “the problem of nihilism,” but since “valueless nihilism” isn’t possible (because we cannot avoid having values), Barnes doesn’t think the academics should be afraid: nihilism will always be cheap (like talk).
+Barnes notes that academia today is often concerned about “the problem of nihilism,” but since “valueless nihilism” isn’t possible (because we cannot avoid having values), Barnes doesn’t think the academics should be so afraid: nihilism will always be cheap (like talk).
 However, what should concern academics is misunderstood nihilism, say in the case of what Leo Strauss called “German Nihilism.”
-Strauss here means something very different from what we traditionally associate “nihilism” with, mainly inaction, hopelessness, and even passivity.
+Strauss here means something very different from what we traditionally associate “nihilism” with (say inaction, hopelessness, and even passivity).
 By thinking of “German Nihilism” this way, we leave ourselves completely defenseless to its advancements and render ourselves incapable of recognizing it before it’s too late.

 Is there any harm in someone calling themselves a nihilist even if it is technically impossible?
 Yes, and here we begin to see why.
 If we think people today are (traditional) nihilists, we’ll assume they’ll be inactive and indifferent to the world, and so we may not take them seriously.
 But if people are actually “German Nihilists,” which generally means they want to restore their nation to “higher principles” or else “burn it all down,” then we will consider “inactive” the very citizens that are most likely to rise up against social institutions.
 Thinking these citizens “don’t care about anything” though, the institutions may carry on with business as they see fit, not caring what the citizens think, making the situation increasingly worse until the citizens refuse to take it anymore.